-As shown in Figure 23, the AD7663 can be interfaced to the ADSP-21065L using the serial interface in Master Mode without any glue logic required.
-This mode combines the advantages of reducing the wire connections and being able to read the data during or after conversion at maximum speed transfer (DIVSCLK[0:1] both low.
+As shown in Figure 23, the AD7671 can be interfaced to the ADSP-21065L using the serial interface in Master Mode without any glue logic required.
+This mode combines the advantages of reducing the wire connections and the ability to read the data during or after conversion at maximum speed transfer (DIVSCLK[0:1] both low).

-The AD7663 is configured for the Internal Clock Mode (EXT/INT low) and acts therefore as the master device.
-The convert command can be generated by an external low jitter oscillator or, as shown, by a FLAG output of the ADSP-21065L, or by a frame output TFS of one Serial Port of the ADSP-21065L that can be used like a timer.
+The AD7671 is configured for the Internal Clock Mode (EXT/INT LOW) and acts therefore as the master device.
+The convert command can be generated by either an external low jitter oscillator or, as shown, by a FLAG output of the ADSP-21065L or by a frame output TFS of one Serial Port of the ADSP-21065L, which can be used like a timer.
 The Serial Port on the ADSP-21065L is configured for external clock (IRFS = 0), rising edge active (CKRE = 1), external late framed sync signals (IRFS = 0, LAFS = 1, RFSR = 1), and active HIGH (LRFS = 0).
 The Serial Port of the ADSP-21065L is configured by writing to its receive control register (SRCTL)-see ADSP-2106x SHARC User's Manual.
+Because the Serial Port within the ADSP-21065L will be seeing a discontinuous clock, an initial word reading has to be done after the ADSP-21065L has been reset to ensure that the Serial Port is properly synchronized to this clock during each following data read operation.

--20- REV. B
+REV. B